-O. All Committees - Recommending Policy Changes
+Q. All Committees - Recommending Policy Changes

-Before recommending any new policy or any modification of existing policy, a committee shall discuss its recommendations with the appropriate Vice President, if he or she is not a member of the Committee, or with his or her designated representative in case of the extended unavailability of the appropriate Vice President.
-If required, the approval of the recommendation by the Vice President will be sought or obtained before it is forwarded to the President and to the Academic Senate.
+Before recommending any new policy or any modification of existing policy, a committee shall discuss its recommendations with the appropriate Vice President if that Vice President is not a member of the Committee, or with the Vice President's designated representative in case of the extended unavailability of the appropriate Vice President.
+If required, the approval of the recommendation by the Vice President will be sought or obtained before it is forwarded to the Academic Senate and to the President.

-P. All Committees - Policy Approval by the President
+R. All Committees - Policy Approval by the President